muralinair/creditshelf/creditshelf/readme.md

             run <virtual environment name>/Scripts/activate.bat
     3. This should add (<virtual env name>) to your prompt.

-    4. Run git pull <repo> to download the repository
+    4. Run git pull <repo> to download the repository after forking.
     5. Run pip install -r requirements.txt
     6. Goto Django prject folder where manage.py is situated.
     7. Run the following commands